seanox/devwex/README.md

   supports the loading and unloading of servers and modules at the runtime.
 - __Hypertext Transfer Protocol__
   The HTTP server implementation provides virtual hosting, filters, HTTP modules, SSL/TLS, XCGI/CGI1.1, directory listing, templates and more.
+In
-  In accordance with specification 1.0, GET, POST and HEAD as well as OPTIONS PUT and DELETE are supported by HTTP 1.1 and other methods can be provided via HTTP modules, XCGI and CGI.
+  accordance with specification 1.0, GET, POST and HEAD as well as OPTIONS, PUT and DELETE are supported by HTTP 1.1 and other methods can be provided via HTTP modules, XCGI and CGI.
 - __Remote Control__
   The included remote access supports a telnet-based control of the runtime container (restart and stop) and queries about the operating status of